 The shower located on the first floor would double as an elevator to save space.
 A large video display integrated in the windshield could be used to watch movies at night from within the Extane or show a map of the itinerary during trips.
 I imagine that this giant screen could also display the city’s highlights in augmented reality to the family.

 Special fabrics or power windows would be used to cover the third floor’s walls.
 BBQ cooking could be done on the fourth floor.
 It would be interesting to push the concept further by thinking about other variations.
-Four-wheel steering would definitely make it more manoeuvrable, and various sizes could be designed.
+Four-wheel steering would definitely make it more maneuverable, and various sizes could be designed.

 What It’s Used For